FREE LIVE ONLINE WEBINAR

 Voice blockers are the patterns that make singing feel harder than it needs to be.

-They can be technical, emotional, or a mixture of both.
+They can be technical, confidence-based, or a mixture of both.
 The important part is to stop treating them as proof that you are not a singer.

 Many adults arrive with a simple sentence: "I can't sing."
 In practice, that sentence often hides a more specific pattern.
 The voice may tighten at the bridge, drift in pitch, collapse under attention, or carry the memory of old criticism.